NavyaG-lab/Tech-writer/squad/data-infra/hausmeister.md

    1. _non-work hours_ the hausmeister is on-call to ensure our services and DAG runs operate smoothly.
    2. _work hours_ the hausmeister is responsible for triaging issues and customer inquiries during work hours.
  * Level 1 Weekend (_Friday 6pm - Monday 6pm_)
-   Same as weekday, but not responsible for customer inqueries
+   Same as weekday, but not responsible for customer inquiries
  * Level 2 (_Monday - Monday_):
    A supporting engineer with more ops experience to support the Level 1.
 This is the first person the hausmeister can elevate an issue to if he/she needs assistance.